pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 When provisioning a VM from Template, we need an object to represent the source template itself, and this is the **Source Object**.

-The Source Object is accessible via either of two associations...
+The Source Object is accessible via either of two associations:

 ```
 $evm.root['miq_provision_request'].source